jtpham/Google-Scholar-Metadata/README.md

 and publication details (year, publisher, source, and volume) are returned.
 This is not limited to just the four given images;
 the query textbox can handle any valid URL or text-based query input.
 The information retrieved comes from a single matching result from many (the best-matched article).

+Author: Jane Pham
-Written in: HTML, CSS, JavaScript, jQuery
+Written in HTML, CSS, JavaScript, jQuery
 Library required: jQuery 2.x (edge)